 - Commodore 64 offering Realm of Impossibility featured this sort of dungeon design in the titular Realm.
 It also took full advantage of the 2D graphics to blur the lines between horizontal and vertical surfaces.

-- Missile the Pomeranian eventually gains the powers of the dead in Ghost Trick, but unlike Sissel's, his are based on switching objects with the same shape according to the game's static camera angle.
+- Missile the Pomeranian eventually gains the powers of the dead in Ghost Trick, but unlike Sissel's, his are based on switching objects with the same silhouette according to the game's static camera angle.
 These objects may not have the same shape in all three dimensions, but if you catch them at the right moment and the object has been rotated properly, it'll work.

 - In Fez, you rotate the world in a way so it is treated as a single plane and therefore many gaps suddenly appear and disappear.